RanaAlshemali1/DS-Multicast-System/README.md

-# Persistent and Asynchronous Multicast System
+# Persistent and Asynchronous Multicast System | Apr 2019
 We implemented a system for supporting persistent asynchronous multicast on top of TCP.
 This is based on a coordinator-participant paradigm that includes both the multicast coordinator and the participants.

 ## Description